Oluwajuwon165/Learning_log/README.md

 # Project Name: Learning Log
 ## Introduction
 This is a web application that allows users to keep track of topics they are learning about and make entries on each topic.
-The application was built as a final project for the ALX SE foundations days.
+The application was built as a final project for the ALX SE Foundations days.
 The resource used was Python Crash Course book by Eric Matthes.

 ## Link to the deployed site:
 I'm currently having some difficulties deploying the app.
 This part of the README will be updated as soon as I get to deploy the app.